What is Salutogenic Design?

 ◆ Improving Health in the Military and Beyond Using Salutogenic Design by Stephanie Brick

-The groundbreaking, peer-reviewed treatise presenting salutogenic design as Mission-critical architecture to improve the health and well-being of military service members (available open access)
+The groundbreaking, peer-reviewed treatise presenting salutogenic design as Mission-critical architecture to improve the health and well-being of military service members (available open access).
+Also reviews:

 ◆ The Washington Post: Salutogenic Design by Stephanie Brick